Anything-Code/international-project-management/personas.md

 - Challenges:
   - Designing a mascot that fulfills the high expectations that children have
 - Needs:
+  - Game teams for the game ideas to provide UI/UC guidelines for that
 - Wants:
+  - A look and feel that is appropriate for kids

 Team 1
 Abir